 All equipment must fit on the site pad.
 Vehicles park in developed areas only.

 Be Bear Wise: Never leave food out on tables or in the open.
 Store unattended food in bear-resistant containers, in a vehicle in solid non-pliable material, or suspend food at least 12 feet off the ground.
 Remember to use the bear resistant trash receptacles provided at this facility.
-Please adhere to the Cherokee National Forest Food and Refuse Storage Requirements 36 CFR 261.58 (cc).
-Visit the Cherokee National Forest website for more information.
+Please adhere to the Cherokee National Forest Food and Refuse Storage Requirements 36 CFR 261.58 (cc) .
+Visit the Cherokee National Forest website and the Dennis Cove webpage of the Cherokee National Forest website for more information.

 Check-out time is no later than 11 am EST on your departure day.
 You may check-in to the campground between 2 pm EST and 10 pm EST of your arrival date.
 If you have not checked-in before 2 pm EST the day after your arrival date, your site will be checked-out and will forfeit all fees.